-We hope you find the missing piece to your personal MRP puzzle here.
+We hope you find the answer to "what is MRP?" here.
 If not, don’t hesitate to send your question over to email@example.com.
 We’d be happy to provide an answer.

 MRP, or to give it its full name, Multilevel Regression and Poststratification, is a form of advanced data science made popular by Professor Andrew Gelman.
 Professor Gelman first used it for election forecasts, while Latana is the first to use MRP for brand tracking.

 MRP creates a model and uses this model to generate estimates for responses in a survey.
 This model, when given a set of respondent characteristics, can produce an estimate for how that type of respondent would answer a survey question.